Blooot/LinkBuddy/README.md

 Okay two caveats: Slack makes you set up a bot since May 2020 rather than giving you a web API.
 So, you'll need a slack bot with the proper scope/permissions for this to work.
 This program uses two endpoints: https://slack.com/api/conversations.history and https://slack.com/api/conversations.list.
 Make sure your bot has the correct permissions for them

+...three: This only supports posting to three fields in Airtable, namely "Name", "URL", and "Description".
+These fields show up in a URL preview in Slack.

 ### How to run it

 I recommend running it with a shell script.
 Mine looks something like: